Wilfrid Laurier Golden Hawks

 The Wilfrid Laurier Golden Hawks, commonly shortened to Laurier Golden Hawks, is the name used by the varsity sports teams of Wilfrid Laurier University in Waterloo, Ontario, Canada.
 The university's varsity teams compete in the Ontario University Athletics conference of U Sports and, where applicable, in the west division.

 Varsity teams

+While technically not considered a varsity team, Wilfred Laurier has a university ringette team which competes annually in the Canadian national University Challenge Cup.

 Wilfrid Laurier Golden Hawks teams compete in: